Welcome! Register / Login

 The Best Time to Plant Is Not The Same for Everyone

 Each person has to decide at what point their garden is ready for certain types of herb and vegetable plants.
+Creating a planting calendar will help you plan correctly from sew to harvest.
 Perennial Herbs can be planted just about anytime it is beginning to get warm but Annual herbs such as Basil and Dill need to wait until night temperatures are well above freezing every night.
 Tomatoes and other "warm season" vegetables are frost tender and will be severely damaged by even a light frost, which can happen when temperatures are as low as 36-38 degrees.
 "Cool season" vegetables like lettuce and broccoli like a bit of frost but a hard freeze can cause damage.

 Fortunately we are not alone in this endeavor to find the perfect date to plant.
 We have many tools to help us decide when spring has arrived and it is safe to set out our vegetables.
 Keep in mind that there is no "perfect" planting date although there are some that swear that planting by the moon is the way to go.